krancour/brignext/PROPOSAL.md

 credentials, all Brigade users must have such credentials and, minimally, be granted read access to `Secret` resources within Brigade's namespace.

-With the maintainers wishing for Kubernetes expertise not to remain a _de facto_ prerequisite for success with Brigade, it is prudent to contemplate the folly of granting any level of cluster access to a novice user.
+With the author wishing for Kubernetes expertise not to remain a _de facto_ prerequisite, it is prudent to contemplate the potential folly of granting any level of cluster access to a novice user.
 Even if Kubernetes expertise were to remain a given, there is obvious risk in granting even _read_ access to `Secret` resources within Brigade's namespace, since it is likely to host projects _other than the users' own._ With such permissions, users too easily gain access to one another's project-level secrets and the inherent risk in that cannot be overstated.

 N.B.
-1: The current workaround for this is to run a separate Brigade instance for each project or logical group of projects.
+1: The current workaround for this is to run a separate Brigade instance for each project or logical group of projects, which is resource-intensive.

 N.B.
 2: Isolating each Brigade project to its own namespace has been among Brigade's most requested features.
-By the maintainers' own admission, this feature was intended to be included in the first major release.
-The fact that it does not work is a persistent bug that cannot likely be remediated without breaking changes.

 Refer to: